How do you know if your social media campaigns are working? Like, really know?

-What it is and how to track it: How many times a post appeared in someone’s feed.
+What it is and how to track it: The number of times a post appeared in someone’s feed.
 Note that one user can account for multiple impressions, so not all impressions are unique.
 Some platforms also define impressions in their own particular ways; Facebook’s approach to video ads is notable in this respect.
-Social media channels typically provide built-in tools for tracking campaign impressions.
+Social media channels typically provide built-in analytics tools for tracking campaign impressions.
 Here’s how Twitter’s mobile dashboard displays these social media analytics:

 Why it’s a useful social media KPI to monitor: If a post has a high impression-to-reach ratio, it’s capturing the interest of your audience.
 Viewers who come back to a post again and again (in turn, generating multiple impressions) are more likely to convert.

-How to optimize for it: Impressions aren’t totally under your control, as many social platforms sort their feeds via algorithms and don’t show every post to every follower in their main feeds.
+How to optimize for it: Impressions aren’t totally within marketers’ control, as many social platforms sort their newsfeeds via algorithms and don’t show every post to every follower in their main feeds.
 That said, some tips for keeping audiences coming back to your content include: